Acetazolamide Prescription Online

 Acetazolamide - Side Effects

-Acetazolamide (Diamox), like other medications, can cause side effects.
+Acetazolamide prescription medication, like other medications, can cause side effects but is generally tolerated well.
 Side effects include loss of appetite, tinnitus, trouble sleeping, nausea, vomiting and numbness as well as electrolyte imbalances such as low sodium or potassium.
-Diamox (acetazolamide) should not be used by anyone who has had a hypersensitivity or allergic reaction to a sulfonamide or to the medication in the past.
+Acetazolamide medication should not be used by anyone who has had a hypersensitivity or allergic reaction to a sulfonamide or to the medication in the past.
 Acetazolamide should generally not be used by people with liver or kidney problems.
 Acetazolamide and alcohol use should be avoided.
-Before using acetazolamide, patients should discuss potential side effects and other concerns with their pharmacist and medical provider.
+Before using acetazolamide prescription capsules, patients should discuss potential side effects and other concerns with their pharmacist and medical provider.